Tempted by a Cash Offer for Your Home? Dissect It With This Guide

 Be sure to weigh whether or not a cash buyer is requesting a home inspection contingency in their bid when evaluating their offer.
 Some cash buyers may engage in a dishonest bait and switch practice of offering an attractive price for a home only to significantly reduce the bid after the home inspection.

-While it isn’t the case that cash buyers who ask for a home inspection contingency plan to leverage the inspection to lower their offer, a cash offer with a waived home inspection may carry less risk overall, and the bid with the least risk is often the best one.
+While not all cash buyers who ask for a home inspection contingency plan to leverage the inspection to lower their offer, a cash offer with a waived home inspection may carry less risk overall, and the bid with the least risk is often the best one.

 Consider if the offer is compatible with your selling objectives